-The Citrix App-V component software is installed and enabled by default when you install a VDA.
+The Citrix App-V component software is excluded by default when you install a VDA.

-You can control this default action during VDA installation.
-In the graphical interface, clear the Citrix Personalization for App-V - VDA check box on the Additional Components page.
-In the command line interface, include the /exclude “Citrix Personalization for App-V - VDA” option.
+You can control this default behavior during VDA installation.
+In the graphical interface, select the Citrix Personalization for App-V - VDA check box on the Additional Components page.
+In the command line interface, use the /includeadditional “Citrix Personalization for App-V – VDA” option.

-If you expressly disable installation of the Citrix App-V components during VDA installation, but later want to use App-V applications: In the Windows machine’s Programs and Features list, right-click the Citrix Virtual Delivery Agent entry and then select Change.
+If you do not include the Citrix App-V components during VDA installation, but later want to use App-V applications: In the Windows machine’s Programs and Features list, right-click the Citrix Virtual Delivery Agent entry and then select Change.
 A wizard launches.
 In the wizard, enable the option that installs and enables App-V publishing components.

 Add or remove App-V packages in the Application Library